stan4dbunny/Portfolio/README.md

 * An axis-aligned bounding volume hierarchy (BVH) to make ray traversal more efficient and improve performance
 * Temporal accumulation, denoising the render over time
 ![image](https://github.com/user-attachments/assets/39170875-df9f-41e6-83ee-001a97c0cf93)

+A screenshot of Cornell Box rendered with my path-tracer.
+Note the bounce-lighting.

 <img width="800px" src="https://github.com/user-attachments/assets/8c05efb1-ee02-4f91-bbda-47a7807b0840">

+A screenshot of how the BVH works.

 # Bachelor's thesis: ["Comparison between Smoothed-Particle Hydrodynamics and Position Based Dynamics for real-time water simulation"](https://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-335984)
 My bachelor's thesis was centered around comparing two implementations of two particle-based fluid simulations, in regard to performance and stability.
-We translated existing implementations into Unity to make a more valid comparison.
+With a partner, I ported existing implementations into Unity to make a more valid comparison.
 ![image3](https://github.com/user-attachments/assets/388f33b4-fe1b-4415-a4a9-2237eb813a0c)

+A screenshot from one of the simulations where water from two directions has crashed into each other.

 <video src="https://github.com/user-attachments/assets/0208ed69-8cb2-4cd2-98b9-3b3665c8c9a6" controls="controls" style="max-width: 100%;"></video>

+A video of one of the simulations where it can be seen how water from two directions crashes into each other and dissipates.